Valhalla Provincial Park

 There are extensive hiking areas in this park.
 During the winter season, the trails are under snow.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

-Hunting is allowed in Valhalla Provincial Park from September 1 to June 30 during a lawful game hunting season.
-Please check the Hunting and Trapping Regulations Synopsis for specific details.
 Note: There is no hunting allowed in the Evans Lake Ecological Reserve located within the park boundaries.